Skip to main content

 Since heartbeat(0.1) produces a number 10 times per second and the windows contain 10 elements displayed 10/2=5 times, the result from the expression is a stream of vectors produced once per second, i.e. with pace 5 HZ.

-Stream aggregation
+Running aggregation

-Since streams can be infinite, the computation of aggregated values over streams works differently from applying aggregate functions on bags, vectors or arrays, where a single value is aggregated over all elements in a collection.
-For example, summing all values in the stream heartbeat(0.5) would not be computable since heartbeat(0.5) is infinite and a regular application of sum would never return.
+Since streams can be infinite, the computation of aggregated values over streams works differently from applying aggregate functions on bags, vectors or arrays, for which a single value is aggregated over all elements in the collection.

 Therefore, when regular aggregate functions are applied on streams, they are applied on each element in the stream.
+This is called running aggregation.

-In the following example, the aggregate function sum is applied on the vectors representing tumbling windows of size 2 in the heartbeat(0.5) stream:
+Example: The aggregate function sum is applied on the vectors representing tumbling windows of size 2 in the heartbeat(0.5) stream:

 sum(winagg(heartbeat(0.5),2,2))